ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 |:------------ |:------------ |
 | **Distributed Router** | Provides basic packet forwarding and distributed east-west routing functions<br>Spans all transport nodes<br>On ESXi runs as kernel module |
 | **Service Router** | Provides gateway services<br>- NAT<br>- Load Balancer<br>- Gateway firewall<br>- North-south routing<br>- VPN<br>- DNS Forwarding<br>- DHCP |
 {: caption="Table 2.
-NSX-T Distributer and Service Routers" caption-side="bottom"}
+NSX-T Distributer and Service Routers" caption-side="top"}

 There are key NSX-T concepts that do not correspond to NSX-V function that need to be understood for this design’s implementation of NSX-T.

-- An edge cluster is one or more VMs or physical machines that participate in an NSX-T virtual fabric.
+- An edge services cluster is one or more VMs or physical machines that participate in an NSX-T virtual fabric.
 They are endpoints for the overlay network transport zones and VLAN backed transport zones.
-An edge cluster can support a single T-0 gateway instance.
+An edge services cluster can support a single T-0 gateway instance.
 - A T-0 gateway is a virtual router instance, but not a VM.
-Multiple T-0 gateway instances can run within an edge cluster each with its own routing table and functions.
-An edge cluster must exist before you can create a T-0 router instance.
+Multiple T-0 gateway instances can run within an edge services cluster each with its own routing table and functions.
+An edge services cluster must exist before you can create a T-0 router instance.
 - A transport zone can span endpoints across different platforms and multiple vSphere vCenter instances.
 No cross vCenter linked NSX is required.
 Transport zones can be excluded from specific endpoints.
 An N-VDS can be correlated with one Overlay Transport Zone and many VLAN transport zones.
 N-VDS can be created as part of Transport Zone creation.
 - Uplink failover order is created independent of a particular logical switch as they are created in profiles as “Uplink Profiles” and are applied to a particular logical switch based on VLAN.
 It's possible to need a differing failover order or load balancing of physical uplinks for the same VLAN.
 Therefore, the uplink profile for a particular VLAN can contain multiple entries for “Teaming” with different a failover order and load balancing.
 When you assign the uplink profile to a logical switch, the specific teaming profile is chosen.
 - The manager VM and the controller VM function are combined, which results in three NSX-T manager VMs being deployed.
 If on the same subnet, they use an internal network load balancer.
 If across different subnets, an external load balancer is required.